 1.2.
 Use a new inner tube or combination of inner tube, valve and flap (as required) when testing tyres with inner tubes.

 1.3.
-Inflate the tyre to the pressure corresponding to the pressure index specified by the manufacturer pursuant to paragraph 4.1.12. of this Regulation.
+Inflate the tyre to the pressure corresponding to the pressure specified by the manufacturer pursuant to paragraph 4.1.12. of this regulation.

 1.4.
 Condition the tyre-and-wheel assembly at test-room temperature for not less than three hours.

 1.5.
 Readjust the tyre pressure to that specified in paragraph 1.3. above.